Torrens University Australia: Melbourne CBD Campus

-Sydney and Blue Mountains
+Sydney City and Blue Mountains

 There are two campuses in the Sydney region.
 These campuses include the Surry Hills and the Blue Mountains campus on the outskirts of metropolitan Sydney.
 The Blue Mountains campus is located in the suburb of Leura, adjacent to Katoomba.
 The campus is home to Torrens University's Practical Learning Centre, simulated hotel environment where students learn hotel management as part of their practical development.
 The Ultimo campus has merged with Surry Hills Campus, bringing the home for Design & Creative Technology students to Surry Hills.
 The Surry Hills Campus continues to be home to students from all other faculties, as well as the Torrens University Language Centre, located just minutes away from Sydney's Central Train Station.

 Auckland, New Zealand

 Media Design School offers a range of courses in design and creative technology.